-1.6.5 In addition to protection under planning legalisation, about two-thirds of the Wall which has remained unaffected by modern development, is scheduled as a monument of national importance under the Ancient Monuments and Archaeological Areas Act 1979.
-Most works carried out within the boundaries of the monument require Scheduled Monument Consent (SMC): the prior written consent of Scottish Ministers, obtained through Historic Scotland.
+- mitigating action to the satisfaction of the Council in consultation with Historic Environment Scotland can be taken to redress the adverse impact; and - there is no conflict with other Local Development Plan policies. - 1.6.5 In addition to protection under planning legalisation, about two-thirds of the Wall which has remained unaffected by modern development, is scheduled as a monument of national importance under the Ancient Monuments and Archaeological Areas Act 1979.
+Most works carried out within the boundaries of the monument require Scheduled Monument Consent (SMC): the prior written consent of Historic Environment Scotland.
 SMC is separate from planning consent and one can be given without prejudice to the other.
-Section 2.10 provides more information.
+Section 2.5 provides more information.

-• This document provides advice for decision makers, developers and members of the public on managing the impact of development on the Frontiers of the Roman Empire (Antonine Wall) World Heritage Site and its setting;

-The SPG is a material consideration in the assessment and determination of planning applications affecting the Antonine Wall and its settings and will be adopted as statutory Supllementary Guidance slongside future Local Development Plans;

-- The Antonine Wall is of international significance.
-As a World Heritage Site its outstanding universal value, authenticity and integrity must be protected. - There is a presumption against development which would have an adverse impact
+- This document provides advice for decision makers, developers and members of the public on managing the impact of development on the Frontiers of the Roman Empire (Antonine Wall) World Heritage Site and its setting; - The Supplementary Guidance is a material consideration in the assessment and determination of planning applications affecting the Antonine Wall and its settings and will be adopted as statutory Supplementary Guidance, which forms part of the Local Development Plan; - The Antonine Wall is of international significance.
+As a World Heritage Site its outstanding universal value, authenticity and integrity must be protected. - There is a presumption against development which would have an adverse impact on the Antonine Wall and its setting.

+2. Application Process

-This section provides guidance on key stages in the process of applying for planning permission where a proposed development may have an impact on the FRE(AW)WHS or its setting.
-It also identifies where other permissions or assessments may be required, for example scheduled monument consent from Historic Scotland.
+2.1.1 This section provides guidance on key stages in the process of applying for planning permission where a proposed development may have an impact on the FRE(AW)WHS or its setting.
+It also identifies where other permissions or assessments may be required, for example scheduled monument consent from Historic Environment Scotland.